NxPKG/khulnasoft-docs/content/spectrum/reference/limitations.md

 ## UDP

-At the moment, Cloudflare does not support packet fragmentation for UDP packets.
-If packets are fragmented, they will be dropped at Cloudflare’s edge.
+At the moment, Khulnasoft does not support packet fragmentation for UDP packets.
+If packets are fragmented, they will be dropped at Khulnasoft’s edge.

 ## Minecraft